 In April 2012, the Board of Directors replaced its previously approved share repurchase authorization of up to \$1 billion (of which \$461 million remained unused) with the current authorization for repurchases of up to \$1 billion of our common shares exclusive of shares repurchased in connection with employee stock plans, expiring on June 30, 2014.
 Under this share repurchase authorization, shares could be purchased from time to time at prevailing prices in the open market, by block purchases, or in privately-negotiated transactions, subject to certain regulatory restrictions on volume, pricing, and timing.
 During 2012, we repurchased 1.15 million shares in open market transactions for \$100 million at an average price of \$86.95 under a previously approved share repurchase authorization.
+During 2011, we repurchased 5.1 million shares in open market transactions for \$400 million at an average price of \$70.66 under the current authorization.
 During 2011, we repurchased 6.8 million shares in open market transactions for \$492 million at an average price of \$72.75 under previously approved share repurchase authorizations.
-During 2010, we repurchased 1.99 million shares for \$100 million at an average price of \$70.100 million at an average price of \$70.100 million shares in open market transactions for \$492 million at an average price of \$72.75 under previously approved share repurchase authorizations.
-During 2010, we repurchased 1.99 million shares for \$100 million at an average price of \$70.100 million at an average price of \$72.75 under previously approved share repurchase authorizations.
-During 2010, we repurchase authorizations.
+During 2010, we repurchased 1.99 million shares for \$100 million at an average price of \$50.17 under previously approved share repurchase authorizations.
 As of February 1, 2013, the remaining authorized amount under the current authorization totaled \$640 million.